- Plant Sales

 Organized in December 1984, our aim is to promote, on a non-profit basis, the study of alpine plants, related hardy perennials and the creation of rock gardens and suitable habitats for all hardy plants.
 We encourage an exchange of ideas and activities with related plant societies and promote and support the planting and care of rock and hardy plants in botanic and other public gardens.
 Membership varies between 400-500/year and includes individuals from across Canada, many parts of the United States and overseas.

 We usually meet on the second Sunday of the month at the Toronto Botanical Garden at the SW corner of Leslie and Lawrence, Toronto.
 Speakers are selected from internationally know experts as well as local members.
 Our speakers begin at 1:30 PM and usually illustrate their talks by computer generated pictures.
 Subjects include landscaping techniques, site locations for rock garden and hardy plants, plant selection and the occasional travelogue.
-Coffee break is followed by an auction of plants or items of interest to the members.
+Coffee break is followed by a short program called "Members' Showcase' and the occassional auction.

 In the spring and fall we have several seedling and plant sales.
 There are a great number of unusual and choice plants available at very reasonable prices.
 Many plants would never be found in commercial nurseries.